 Get to know your student government representatives or contact them.

 The council is made up of ASLCC officers, but all students, staff, and faculty are welcome and encouraged to attend meetings and give input.
 Check here for past meeting minutes, meeting schedules, and the current agenda.

 This committee is made up of students and college representatives.
 They determine where to spend funds generated through a technology fee paid by all students.

-Stop by the Student Activities Office located on the first floor of the Student Center during regular business hours (M – F: 8 am – 5 pm) for information about clubs, student government, student awards, and other student information.
+Stop by the Student Activities Office located on the first floor of the Student Center during summer business hours (Monday – Thursday: 8 am – 5 pm) for information about clubs, student government, student awards, and other student information.